 Friendships are not formed in a minute.
 If you want more friends or deeper friendships, you’ll need to invest in them.
 Delayed gratification might lead you to take a connection out to lunch, learn more about a shared interest, or volunteer for a cause he or she cares about.

 When you’re frustrated with a family member, you might be tempted to snap at him/her.
-Why do you resist that temptation?
+How do you resist that temptation?
 Delayed gratification.
-You realize that you love that person, and you owe them your patience.
+When you love a person, you owe them your patience.

 2. Think Through “What If” Scenarios